ELDJAZAERY/ubcsat/README.md

-# solveur-sat-per-absurd
-solveur sat per absurd
+# use ubcsat to resolve sat-max